Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

    From our side, it is very important to set up a transparent and trustable environment.
    That is why we recommend to start with an introduction about our methodologies:

-   * do the interview
+   * collect the hisotry
    * upload the material on the platform
    * pass through the data checking team
    * pass through the design team
-   * be send to the interviewee to check the content and storytelling
+   * be send to the person  to check the content and storytelling
    * possible corrections
    * publish it on www.beyondactivismo.org

-                  Don´t forget to give the interviewee the space to ask us as many as he/she wants!!!
+                  Don´t forget to give the person the space to ask us as many as wants!!!

 ### OPENING